 - Be between 50 and 60 years old

 - Have a disability which meets the definition of disability for adults

 - The disability must have started before or within seven years of the spouse’s death.

-Widows age 60 or older can receive benefits without establishing disability based on the earnings history of the deceased spouse as long as they remain unmarried..
+Widows aged 60 or older can receive benefits without establishing disability based on the earnings history of the deceased spouse as long as they remain unmarried..